Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care is one of the most expensive types of senior living, Mulberry offers slightly more affordable options compared to larger cities in Arkansas, making it an appealing choice for families seeking memory care for their loved ones.

-Senior citizens looking for assisted living and memory care in Van Buren, Arkansas will find Van Buren Healthcare And Rehabilitation Center, a memory care community situated at 1404 North 28th Street in 72956 zip code area which offers amenities such as encouraged family participation, caregiving staff trained specifically for dementia and special lighting in all areas to help with memory.
-Van Buren Healthcare And Rehabilitation Center can accommodate up to 109 dementia sufferers.
+Older adults with dementia looking for memory care in Van Buren, Arkansas will find Van Buren Healthcare And Rehabilitation Center, a memory care home located at 1404 North 28th Street in 72956 zip code area that provides services such as local transportation services, emergency system with constant monitoring and dining assistance during meals.
+Van Buren Healthcare And Rehabilitation Center can accommodate up to 109 seniors.

 In Mulberry, Arkansas, Medicare, the federal health insurance program, does not directly cover the full costs of memory care, but it can help with certain aspects of care depending on the circumstances.
 Memory care is a specialized form of long-term care designed for individuals suffering from Alzheimer’s disease or other forms of dementia, and it often involves a combination of medical and non-medical services.
 In Mulberry, memory care services are typically provided in assisted living facilities or dedicated memory care units within nursing homes.